michaelJustin/slf4p/README.md

 * commercial / open source licenses may collide

-# Usage example
+## Example

-## Add a self-registering binding unit.
-It will register a factory for the actual logging framework.
+*Add a self-registering binding unit to the project*

+* to use a NOPLogger, add unit *TdjLogImplNOP*
+* to use a SimpleLogger, add unit *TdjLogImplSimple*
+* to use the Log4D framework, add unit *TdjLogImplLog4D*

     program Test;